CoderDojoSaskatoon/getting-started/README.md

 ## Using `git`
 Git is a special program that helps you save changes you make to your code and share them easily with others.

+If this is your first time using git or you are unfamiliar with using terminal programs, you may want to download Github Desktop (https://desktop.github.com/).
+Most of the commands you can use in your terminal are also available in the Github Desktop GUI.

 ### `git` commands
 #### `clone`
 This will copy a repository from github.com to your computer.
 If you want to copy this repository, use your terminal and navigate to your project folder.
 Then use the command `git clone https://github.com/CoderDojoSaskatoon/getting-started`.